 Download a copy of our digital publications and guides

 You can also access digital copies of all of our official guides here.

 Sign up for your free Give a Craft Beer Trail digital passport

 Our popular Give a Craft® Beer Passport is back (and expanded!) with 16 breweries in the 269 area code, and check in a digital passport, making signing up easier than ever before!
 (Don’t worry– no app is required.)
 Go here to sign up right away!

 Tip 3: Shop Sustainably

 When you choose to enjoy local food and merchandise, they have fewer miles to travel to get to you, making them a much more sustainable and eco-conscious decision.
-Not only that, Kalamazoo is home to some amazing small businesses that are leading the charge when it comes to walking the walk and talking the talk on living a responsible and sustainable lifestyle.
+Not only that, Kalamazoo is home to some fantastic small businesses that are leading the charge when it comes to walking the walk and talking the talk on living a responsible and sustainable lifestyle.

-First things first: Have a reusable tote on hand
+First things first: Have a reusable tote on hand.

 Featured totes from:

-Sustainability, being Earth-friendly and leaving things better than how you found them are the heart and soul of Bee Joyful, Michigan’s first Zero Waste shop.
+Sustainability, being Earth-friendly, and leaving things better than how you found them are the heart and soul of Bee Joyful, Michigan’s first Zero Waste shop.